feitianduowen/feitianduowen/README.md

 CS Junior @SUSTC (2024 cohort).

-- 🔭 I’m currently working on preparing for the APAC HPC/AI competition, interning on agent-related projects.
 - 🌱 I’m currently learning AI infrastructure and GPU architecture.
 - 👯 I’m looking to collaborate on math modeling, HPC, and software engineering competitions with SUSTech teammates.
 - 🤔 I’m looking for help with performance optimization for large-scale systems and GPU programming tips.